opensanctions/site/_content/contribute.md

 topical coverage.

 > If you would like to see a particular data source added but don't have the time or
-> technical knowledge to do so, please consider [becoming a sponsor](/sponsor/).
-We will
+> technical knowledge to do so, please consider [licensing the data](/licensing/).
+We
-> prioritize data sources suggested by our sponsors.
+> will prioritize data sources suggested by our commercial partners.

 ## How to contribute